mattjax16/CS337-Operating-Systems/Projects/Proj5/readme.md

 `most_common()` to print out the top 10 words.
 This allowed me to remove the function to sort the word count and also since the `Counter` object is build upon a priority queue heaped data structure, it was much faster to use.
 This by far was one of the biggest contributions to speeding up the code.
+By using dictionaries to hold the word frequencies for each year it made it much faster to find and print out the frequency of a word over the years since searching for a word in a dictionary is done in constant time.

 I also created a function to clean the data and split the lines into a list which was much faster than the previous method.
 Here is the function: